hdquemada/hdquemada.github.io/_pages/cv.md

-Institutes of Health and the African Union Development Agency to provide regulators in several countries in Africa with the necessary technical background and strengthened capacity to handle applications for research and eventual deployment of gene drive technology.
+Institutes of Health and the African Union Development Agency to provide regulators in several countries in Africa with the necessary technical background and strengthened capacity to handle applications for research and eventual deployment of gene drive technology.H

 November 2008-December 2018 Director, Biosafety Resource Network, Donald Danforth Plant Science Center